MicrosoftDocs/azure-aks-docs/articles/aks/advanced-container-networking-services-overview.md

 ## What is included in Advanced Container Networking Services?

+Advanced Container Networking Services contains features split into two types:

-Advanced Network Observability is the inaugural feature of the Advanced Container Networking Services suite bringing the power of Hubble’s control plane to both Cilium and non-Cilium Linux data planes.
-While Advanced Network Observability is the foundation of the Advanced Container Networking Services suite, the feature set will evolve over time offering even more insights and providing yet more new & powerful ways to manage your AKS networks.
+ - Advanced Network Observability - the inaugural feature of the Advanced Container Networking Services suite bringing the power of Hubble’s control plane to both Cilium and non-Cilium Linux data planes.
+These features aim to provide visibility into networking and performance.

+ - Advanced Network Security - the features that enabled additional network policy options to provide a simpler, more granular, and easier ways to improve network security.

 ## Advanced Network Observability